UnmappedStack/segfix/README.md

 segfix can detect the source of the error for some common cases such as null pointers, stack overflow/underflow, and writes to read-only data sections, and then explain the issue to you.
 It can also get the line number and file that the fault occured in.

+> [!NOTE]
+> Unfortunately, segfix currently only supports x86_64 Linux.
+Please feel free to open an issue if there's a specific platform you want me to support next (or open a PR with a new platform)

 ## Usage
 To use segfix in your project, you'll need to first clone the repository and build the library.
 ```